OfItselfSo/RPICSIO/README.md

 - Tested with the Mono JIT compiler v3.2.8 but is probably also compatible with other versions.
 - The software is written in C# and a .NET project is included with the source code.

 The RPICSIO Project is open source and released under the MIT License.
-The home page for this project can be found at [http://www.OfItselfSo.com/ RPICSIO](http://www.OfItselfSo.com/ RPICSIO) and contains a zip file with the compiled dll, help files, manual, sample code and other useful advice and assistance.
+The home page for this project can be found at [http://www.OfItselfSo.com/RPICSIO](http://www.OfItselfSo.com/RPICSIO) and contains a zip file with the compiled dll, help files, manual, sample code and other useful advice and assistance.